 PERS participants joining the system on or after March 1, 2002, for state and higher education employees, or September 1, 2002, for local government employees, have the irrevocable option of choosing membership in either PERS Plan 2 or PERS Plan 3.
 The option must be exercised within 90 days of employment.
-Employees who fail to choose within 90 days default to PERS Plan 3 only by the Legislature.
-Eligibility for membership requires service as a certificated public school employee working in an instructional, administrative, or supervisory capacity.
-TRS is comprised principally of non-state agency employees.
+Employees who fail to choose within 90 days default to PERS Plan 3.